bahaidev/sundriven/README.md

 1. Enable offline manifest and test on server, ensuring no dependencies loaded

 # Possible Todos
+1. Indicate original modified time on notices (since geoloc may have updated)
 1. Allow fractional minutes (if able to keep input steps)
 1. Config to auto-delete expired timeouts (one-time ones) instead of just disabling
 1. Make geolocation options (and option to use getCurrentPosition in place of watchPosition) configurable